Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Introduction

-First appeared in~\cite{lin1992self}, experience replay memory can be viewed as a first-in-first-out queue and is one of the principal pillars of DQN~\citep{mnih2015human}.
+First appearing in~\cite{lin1992self}, experience replay memory can be viewed as a first-in-first-out queue and is one of the principal pillars of DQN~\citep{mnih2015human}.
 Learning through uniformly random samplings from the experience replay memory, the strategy is known to reduce correlations among experience samplings, and improve the efficiency of the learning.
-Despite its empirical successes~\citep{mnih2015human,fedus2020revisiting,wang2016sample,zhang2017deeper,hong2022topological,kumar2022look}, theoretical side of the experience replay memory techniques remains largely an open yet challenging question.
+Despite its empirical successes~\citep{mnih2015human,fedus2020revisiting,hong2022topological}, the theoretical side of the experience replay memory techniques remains largely an open yet challenging question.
 Only recently,~\cite{di2022analysis,di2021sim} studied asymptotic convergence of actor-critic algorithm~\citep{konda1999actor} with experience replay memory.
-To the authors' knowledge, its non-asymptotic analysis has not been thoroughly investigated in sense of TD-learning so far.
+To the authors' knowledge, its non-asymptotic analysis has not been thoroughly investigated in the context of TD-learning so far.

-The aim of this paper is to investigate the impact of experience replay memory on standard TD-learning~\citep{sutton1988learning}, with the goal of shedding light on the question at hand.
-Our primary theoretical contribution is the derivation of the convergence rate of TD-learning with experience replay memory under Markovian observation models.
+The aim of this paper is to investigate the impact of experience replay memory on TD-learning~\citep{sutton1988learning}, with the goal of shedding light on the question at hand.
+Our primary theoretical contribution is the derivation of the convergence rate of tabular on-policy TD-learning with experience replay memory under Markovian observation models.
 This analysis reveals connections between the sizes of the mini-batch and experience replay memory, and the convergence rate.
-Specifically, we show that the error term, resulting from correlations among the samples from the Markovian observation models, can be effectively controlled by the sizes of the mini-batch and experience replay memory, for both the averaged iterate and final iterate cases.
+Specifically, we show that the error term, resulting from correlations among the samples from the Markovian observation models, can be effectively controlled by the sizes of the mini-batch and experience replay memory, for both the averaged and final iterate cases.
 We expect that our findings can provide further insights into the use of experience replay memory in RL algorithms.

-Lastly, although our analysis only considers the fundamental TD-learning case, our presented arguments can be extended to more general scenarios, such as TD-learning with linear function approximation~\citep{srikant2019finite, bhandari2018finite}, standard Q-learning~\citep{watkins1992q}, periodic Q-learning~\citep{lee2019target}, and DQN~\citep{mnih2015human}.
+Lastly, although our analysis only considers the standard TD-learning case, our presented arguments can be extended to more general scenarios, such as TD-learning with linear function approximation~\citep{srikant2019finite}, standard Q-learning~\citep{watkins1992q}, periodic Q-learning~\citep{lee2019target}.